cdapio/cdap/cdap-docs/admin-manual/source/operations/resource-guarantees.rst

    Master Services are not tied to a namespace level.

-   **Note:** If the configuration is not specified at either the namespace or ``cdap-site`` levels, then all the Master Services, CDAP programs and Explore queries will be submitted to default YARN queues.
+   **Note:** If the configuration is not specified at either the namespace or ``cdap-site`` levels, then all the Master Services, CDAP programs and CDAP Explore queries will be submitted to default YARN queues.